-- · Bundled JRE Java Native Installers, the recommended option; - Normal Java Native Installers (standalone, no JRE bundled); - Plain archives (Zip / TAR.GZ) manual process.
+- Bundled JRE Java Native Installers, the recommended option; - Normal Java Native Installers (standalone, no JRE bundled); - Plain archives (Zip/TAR.GZ) manual process.

-The recommended CERTivity distribution for Microsoft Windows and Linux platforms (x86/AMD64) is the Installer with the embedded Java Runtime Environment (JRE) as everything is out of the box.
-If the target operating system is not in the list of the supported embedded JRE distribution, or there are other reasons for which you don't want an embedded JRE, you will need to have an already installed JRE from Sun Microsystems (Oracle) or from Apple (if the target system is a Mac OS).
+The recommended CERTivity distribution for Microsoft Windows and Linux platforms (x86/ AMD64) is the Installer with the embedded Java Runtime Environment (JRE) as everything is out of the box.
+If the target operating system is not in the list of the supported embedded JRE distribution, or there are other reasons for which you don't want an embedded JRE, you will need to have an already installed JRE from Sun Microsystems (Oracle) which is now supported for Mac OS as well.
 Note that the embedded JRE is exclusively used for running the CERTivity application and is not affecting the existent applications.

 Being a Java based application, CERTivity could run anywhere where an Oracle or Apple JRE is available - this covers a wide range of systems such as Microsoft Windows, Linux, Unix and Mac.
-The exact JRE for the CERTivity application is configured in the jdkhome property from the configuration file \${certivity\home}/etc/certivity.conf (on Windows), respectively \${certivity\home}/etc/certivity.conf.sh (on Linux, Unix and Mac).
+The exact JRE for the CERTivity application is configured in the jdkhome property from the configuration file \${certivity_home}/etc/certivity.conf (on Windows), respectively \${certivity_home}/etc/certivity.conf.sh (on Linux, Unix and Mac).
 The Installer is transparently setting this path according to the installer type:

-- If you are using the recommended bundled JRE Installer, then the embedded JRE is used to run the installer itself and is also configured in the jdkhome property. - The standalone (non bundled JRE) Installer will need a JRE to start with and to set for CERTivity.
-If you are using the standalone Installer make sure your system has a Sun Microsystems (Oracle)/Apple JRE available for the user you intend to use to install CERTivity.
-If not, then please install JRE 1.6 according to the Java vendors instructions.
+- If you are using the recommended bundled JRE Installer, then the embedded JRE is used to run the installer itself and is also configured in the jdkhome property. - The standalone (non-bundled JRE) Installer will need a JRE to start with and to set for CERTivity.
+If you are using the standalone Installer make sure your system has a Sun Microsystems (Oracle) JRE available for the user you intend to use to install CERTivity.
+If not, then please install JRE 1.7 according to the Java vendor instructions.
+We do not recommend using JRE 1.8.

 The standalone Installer will automatically look for a suitable JRE on your platform for the installation itself and for configuring CERTivity to start with.
-The minimum required version is 1.6.
+The minimum required version is 1.7.
 The first JRE found in this search order is mainly used:

-- Environment variables \${JAVA\HOME}, \${JDK\HOME};
+Environment variables \${JAVA HOME}, \${JDK HOME};

-- Windows registry (if the OS is Windows);

-- · Standard locations.
+- Windows registry (if the OS is Windows); - · Standard locations.